A Patient Participation Group (PPG) is a group of patients who want to support and influence the running of their GP practice.

-PPGs can have a say in how their local practice works and the services that are delivered and through the PPG representative on the West Norfolk Patient Partnership, they have regular contact with the CCG and are able to influence the commissioning process.
+Through the PPG representative on the West Norfolk Patient Partnership, PPGs have regular contact with us and influence our commissioning work.

 A PPG has to represent a whole practice population, not personal or individual views!

-If you would like to join your local PPG, please contact the Practice Manager at your GP Surgery.
+To join your local PPG, or find out more about it, contact the Practice Manager at your GP Surgery.

 One person who would recommend being involved in a PPG is Sheila Young.